 The International Code of Conduct for Private Security Service Providers (ICoC) defines industry rules and principles based on human rights and international humanitarian law.
-This document, the first of its kind, was created in 2010 at the initiative of various parties including Switzerland.
+This document, the first of its kind, was launched at the initiative of various actors including Switzerland.
 It enjoys the support of private security companies, various industry associations and humanitarian and civil society organisations.

-Specifically, by adhering to the Code, private security companies undertake to respect human rights and comply with international humanitarian law when providing security services in regions where the rule of law has been undermined.
-They undertake to respect all applicable laws, including local, regional and/or national laws.
+Specifically private security companies undertake to respect human rights and international humanitarian law when providing security services in regions where the rule of law has been undermined.
+They undertake to comply with all applicable laws, including local, regional and/or national laws.

-The Code contains important provisions on the appropriate use of force by these companies as well as prohibitions on certain activities, in particular, torture, discrimination and human trafficking.
-It also sets out management policies which should help to ensure that the personnel of private security companies respect the code: these require the implementation of certain good practices for recruitment and training and the implementation of internal company reporting and supervisory mechanisms.
+The Code contains important provisions on the appropriate use of force by these companies as well as prohibitions on certain activities, in particular torture, discrimination and human trafficking.
+It also sets out management policies, which should help to ensure that the personnel of private security companies comply with the code.
+It further specifies principles for recruitment and training and the implementation of internal reporting and governance mechanisms.

 Association based in Geneva